Cereal84/notifyMe/README.md

          	               specify the message to be showed in the notification bar by default is "Terminated"

+	  -T, --timeit          time the command to be executed

   	  -e "COMMAND", --execute="COMMAND"
          	               the command to be executed, remember to type the options for the command.
 This option is mandatory